contentful/slash-developers/docs/javascript/tutorials/using-js-cda-sdk.md

 ## Next steps

-In this article, we showed you how to use the Contentful JavaScript SDK to perform requests and handle their responses by performing the following actions:

-1. Retrieve a single entry.
 - [Explore the JavaScript CDA SDK GitHub repository](https://github.com/contentful/contentful.js).
 - [Using the Sync API with JavaScript](/developers/docs/javascript/tutorials/using-the-sync-api-with-js/).
 - [Creating an Express JavaScript application with Contentful](/developers/docs/javascript/tutorials/create-expressjs-app-using-contentful/).